mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   12-directory_permissions: This script creates a directory called "my_dir" with permissions 751 in the working directory.

   13-change_group: This script changes the group owner of the file hello to school.

+  100-change_owner_and_group: This script changes the owner and the group of all the files and directories in the current working directory.